ulmoDK/ulmoFE/README.md

 # Introduction

 My small finite element pet-project.
 Created for my-self to make a object-oriented finite element code that is easy for me to extend.
+Still in a start up phase.

 # Contribute